-Our program is set up to support academically gifted students in their full development.
+Our program is set up to support students in their full academic development.
 It is our intent that every Hume-Fogg student graduates high school and enters college with a love of learning, a knowledge of self, and a respect for others and ideas, resulting in academic success, personal fulfillment and in meaningful and sustained contributions to society.

 We invite you to join with us as we strive to be our best selves, individually and collectively.

 Principal: Dr. Kellie Hargis